AOrobator/HelloAndroid/lesson17/Lesson17_Dialogs.md

 would get the appropriate `ViewModel` and call `viewModel.onNegativeButtonClicked()` and `viewModel.onPositiveButtonClicked()`.

+## Dialog Lab

+Create an Activity with a single button with the text "Show Dialog".
+When this button is clicked, show a `DialogFragment` named `NameDialogFragment`.
+Create a dialog with a custom view.
+This view should have an `EditText` with a hint of "Name".
+The `Dialog` should have a title of "Enter Name".
+Use an interface to forward events back to the host Activity.

+When the positive button is clicked, show a `Toast` displaying the input name.
+When the negative button is clicked, show a Toast saying the negative button was clicked.

 [dialog_example]: img/dialog_example.png "Example Dialog"
 [alert_dialog]: img/alert_dialog.png "Alert Dialog"
 [simple_dialog]: img/simple_dialog.png "Simple Dialog"